-THE IN-PERSON MEETING TRAP: Lawyers are masters in the art of persuasion.
+THE IN-PERSON MEETING TRAP: Lawyers are, by trade, masters in the art of persuasion.
 Therefore, we do not recommend in-person interviews.
-Simply put, there is too much pressure during an in-person interview to sign a contract based upon a flashy sales pitch or scare tactics..
+Simply put, there is too much pressure during an in-person interview to sign a contract based upon a flashy sales pitch or scare tactics.
 Therefore, we recommend a phone consultation or, as is our procedure, an online case evaluation.
-We also recommend making a lot of comparisons.
+We also recommend making comparisons.
 We don't mind if you compare our skills, knowledge, experience, case results, and clients to others.
+That is one of the reasons we produced a questionnaire for you to use.